 More on Mouth Breathing

-Mouth breathing is such a concern for your dentist in Cordova that it’s worth talking about the other ways it can affect your dental health.
+Mouth breathing is such a concern for your dentist that it’s worth talking about the other ways it can affect your dental health.
 Whether mouth breathing is caused by allergies or not, the truth is it can even cause changes in appearance and developmental problems in children.
 When kids habitually have to breathe out of their mouths instead of their noses, it can influence how their teeth develop.
 Children who suffer from allergies also tend to suffer from crooked teeth which may require braces or other orthodontic treatment.

 Medicine Can Make Dry Mouth Worse

 To help ease allergy symptoms and clear out sinuses so we can breathe out of our noses easier, many of us turn to medicine.
 Most allergy medicines available list dry mouth as a potential side effect.
 So while you may be solving one problem by reducing sinus stuffiness, you may be creating another by the very thing that helped you get relief.
 To combat dry mouth caused by medicine, talk to your doctor for other solutions or try:

 - Using mouthwash made to help lubricate the mouth

 - Putting a humidifier in your bedroom while you sleep

 Don’t stop any medicines without first discussing it with your healthcare provider.